philjones88/routr-website/docs/development/components/simpleauth.md

 ## Launching the SimpleAuth with Docker

-The RTPRelay is available as a Docker image from [Docker Hub](https://hub.docker.com/r/fonoster/routr-rtprelay).
-To launch the RTPRelay with Docker, you can use the following command:
+The SimpleAuth is available as a Docker image from [Docker Hub](https://hub.docker.com/r/fonoster/routr-simpleauth).
+To launch the SimpleAuth with Docker, you can use the following command:

 ```bash
 docker run -it \